1. Home

 • have good written and spoken English

-Many airlines also ask that you're able to swim up to 25 metres.
+Many airlines ask that you're able to swim up to 25 metres.

-There are rules about height and weight - these vary between airlines.
-As a general guide, most look for people between 5ft 2in (157cm) and 6ft 2in (188cm) with weight in proportion to height.
+There are also rules about height and weight, which vary between airlines.
+As a general guide, most look for people between 5ft 2in (157cm) and 6ft 2in (188cm), with weight in proportion to height.

 What you’ll do